Guide summary

 - Best thin budget alternative

-- Slim design and decent productivity experience when verified in tier.
+- Slim design and decent productivity experience when the offer lines up.

 - Skip it if Value depends heavily on verified offer and configuration.